MichalKarbownik/falcon-docs/docs/falcon-server/basics.md

 title: Basics
 ---

 Falcon Server is the entrypoint for backend features of Falcon stack.
 It acts as API server for Falcon Client - provides data and features required by Falcon Client.
 It can also act as standalone API server for other services.

 Falcon Server is implemented with [Koa](https://koajs.com/) and [Apollo Server](https://www.apollographql.com/docs/apollo-server/).

-Falcon Server is just a "glue" that realises all the functionalities via [extensions](#extensions-system)
+Falcon Server is just a "glue" that provides all the functionalities via [extensions](#extensions-system).

 ## Installation

-With npm:
+With **npm**:

 ```bash
 npm install @deity/falcon-server
 ```

-or with yarn:
+or with **yarn**:

 ```bash
 yarn add @deity/falcon-server